xapple/crest4/README.md

                         to discard based on a drop in percentage from the score of the best hit.
 Any hit below the following value:
                         "(100 - score_drop)/100 * best_hit_score" is ignored.
-                        By default `2.0`.
+                        By default, `2.0`.

   --min_smlrty MIN_SMLRTY, -i MIN_SMLRTY
                         Determines if the minimum similarity filter is turned on or off.
 Pass any value like `False` to turn it off.
                         The minimum similarity filter prevents classification
                         to higher ranks when a minimum rank-identity is not met.
 The default is `True`.

   --otu_table OTU_TABLE, -u OTU_TABLE
                         Optionally, one can specify the path to an existing OTU